-- 8.44 The Council has successfully reached agreement with one occupier who has moved out of his property and compensation has been paid and agreed. - 8.45 There are eight known freeholders across the Order Land (excluding Council owned land) and Avison Young is in negotiations with seven of these freeholders and negotiations are continuing with all seven of these freeholders.
+- 9.56 The Council has successfully reached agreement with one occupier who has moved out of his property and compensation has been paid and agreed. - 9.57 There are eight known freeholders across the Order Land (excluding Council owned land) and Avison Young is in negotiations with seven of these freeholders and negotiations are continuing with all seven of these freeholders.
 All seven have confirmed that they either occupy their property themselves or would be able to obtain vacant possession themselves of the property as there are no leases or licences in place.
-The eighth freeholder, has not responded to any contact and the site appears to be vacant and is boarded up.
-Initial contact has also now been made with a tenant of Whilst negotiations are progressing, the Council do not expect to reach agreement with all third parties and there are also some unknown ownerships.
-Thus there is the need for the Order. - 8.46 Avison Young, on behalf of the Council, will continue to negotiate to seek to acquire all necessary third party land and rights in parallel with the progression of the Order process.
+The eighth freeholder of a site which appears to be vacant and is boarded up , had not responded to any contact prior to making the Order but is now in contact.
+Initial contact has now been made both with and a tenant of - 9.58 Whilst negotiations are progressing, the Council do not expect to reach agreement with all third parties and there are also some unknown ownerships.
+Thus there is the need for the Order.
+Avison Young, on behalf of the Council, will continue to negotiate to seek to acquire all necessary third party land and rights in parallel with the progression of the Order process.